From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 Project-Specific Instructions with GEMINI.md

-files to provide project-specific context.
+Gemini CLI automatically loads GEMINI.md files to provide project-specific context.
 You can provide detailed instructions and context that the AI will use in every prompt.
-Here's an example for a TypeScript project based on the repository's own GEMINI.md
+Here's an example for a TypeScript project based on the repository's own GEMINI.md:

 # Gemini CLI Project